nealdeters/lfo_api/README.md

     $ api = LfoApi::Client.new
     $ api.results

-To search for a particular Job Title, use the command:
+Search for a particular Job Title:

     $ api = LfoApi::Client.new
     $ api.search_jobs("police officer")

-To search for a particular Department, use the command:
+Search for a particular Department:

     $ api = LfoApi::Client.new
     $ api.search_department("police")

-To search for a particular Annual Salary, use the command:
+Search for a particular Annual Salary:

     $ api = LfoApi::Client.new
     $ api.search_employee_annual_salary("90744")